Serving Illinois and Nationwide

 Champaign Workers' Compensation Lawyers

-Champaign is home to a diverse economy and its location near three major interstates makes it the perfect place for some of the nation’s largest manufacturers to take up residence.
+Champaign is home to a diverse economy.
+Its location in central Illinois near three major interstates makes it the perfect place for some of the nation's largest manufacturers to take up residence.

 It is not uncommon for employers and their insurance companies to try to take advantage of workers who are not fully aware of their rights, and this is why you should always consult with an attorney following a work-related injury.

 When workers are harmed due to accidents on the job, the Champaign-Urbana workers compensation attorneys of Rosenfeld Injury Lawyers LLC work tirelessly to ensure that those who have suffered injuries have access to all the care and benefits that are guaranteed to receive under Illinois state law.

 Were you or a family member injured on the job?
 Do you need a Champaign, IL workers compensation lawyer?
 If so, contact Rosenfeld Injury Lawyers LLC today for a free consultation.Fortune 500 Companies Operating out of Champaign

 In addition to being a popular hotspot for technology, research, and development, the Champaign area serves the needs of multiple Fortune 500 companies.
 Its proximity to I-57, I-74, I-72, and two major railroad carriers makes it an ideal location for production facilities and warehouses.

 The area's desirable business amenities attracted companies like Kraft Foods, Fed-Ex Ground, Caterpillar, and John Deere.
 Other notable companies with working operations in Champaign include Archer Daniels Midland, the United Parcel Service, Carle, and PlastiPak Packaging.

 A heightened risk of injury is expected in industrial work.
 Most employees are aware of the dangers and accept these risks, knowing that the law protects them if they are injured at work.